Taking high-power laser as an example, the related parameters of side-blowing gas are studied.

 When the energy of free electrons in the metal vapor constituting the plasma increases, the surrounding gases undergo avalanche ionization.

-At this time, the plasma expands rapidly and even divides into two, which destroys the stability in the welding process.
+At this time, the plasma expands rapidly and even divides into two, which destroys the stability of the welding process.

 The different plasma forms shown in figures 7b, 7C and 7d show that it is necessary to use the appropriate mixture to ensure its effective inhibition of plasma.